otrv4/otrv4/otrv4.md

 #### Receiving a TLV type 1 (Disconnect) Message

-If the instance tag in the message is not instance tag you are currently talking to, ignore the message.
+If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.

 If the version is 4: